 - The status quo is kept as an overall guideline for general distribution of meetings: 1/3 in Asia, 1/3 in North America, 1/3 in Europe.
 The Chairman of a group may adjust the rota to better fit the delegate distribution of that group.

 - Distribution of meetings across the main locations shall be done well in advance so that hosts can start with the planning.
 Typically, the meeting calendar and the main location shall be fixed 18 months in advance, especially for the larger meetings.
 E.g. the meeting calendar and location distribution for meetings in 2022 would be fixed in June/2020.
 It is the responsibility of the Chairman (for collocated meetings: the group Chairmen) to set up the meeting calendar and location distribution within the guidelines above.
 In case the Chairman of a given group considerably deviates from the 1/3-1/3-1/3 principle, the reasons for deviation should be reported to the PCG (as part f the TSG report).

+- A meeting of all 3GPP hosting organizations, the 3GPP TSG chairs and the 3GPP WG chairs should be arranged on a yearly basis at one of the 3GPP TSG meetings.
+The meeting will be used to plan and (tentatively) assign the hosts for all 3GPP meetings two years in advance.
+In order to so, the TSG and WG chairs need to have already agreed meeting dates available.

+- The TSG/WG chair may indicate preferences within a specific region (e.g. West coast, warm place), but the host is under no obligation to accommodate these requests.

+- Once a given meeting is ‘slotted’ for a host, the host begins their process to find a location which fits the service levels and possible additional specific input from the chair on logistic requirements.
+This process greatly varies between the different hosts, but in general the location selection is entirely left to the discretion of the host.

+- Once the location is selected the host informs the Chairman.

+7.4.2 Conclusion on Accessibility

+This section proposes a solution to the “Accessibility of location” criteria as stated in section 4.4 of this TR.